-Amazon Launches Fashion Subscription Service Person Service by Prime Wardrobe
+Amazon Launches Fashion Subscription Service Personal Shopper by Prime Wardrobe

 RETAIL

-Amazon Launches Fashion Subscription Service Person Service by Prime Wardrobe
+Amazon Launches Fashion Subscription Service Personal Shopper by Prime Wardrobe

 The retail giant’s personal shopper will be made available through its Amazon Prime subscription service.
 It will be able to be accessed through the Amazon application, according to an Amazon statement.